‘Everything Will Be Love’? Iconic Dunwoody mural is altered with mysterious paper heart

 Nall said he recently visited the mural and found the heart is made of red felt paper or a similar material and held in place by tape on the back.
 “Somebody went to some trouble to make and apply it,” he said.

+Kofke said that part of the theme of his “Everything Will Be OK” artworks is putting them in public spaces and seeing how their interpretation and appearance change over time, so the mural alteration fits in that sense.
+“If I had to critique it, though, I think the message with a heart is more specific and thus left less to the valence and interpretation of the viewer,” he said.
+“My goal was not to tell a viewer how to feel, but to ask a viewer to become self-aware of how they feel.”

 Meanwhile, Kofke’s website selling his version of the “Everything Will Be OK” artworks — with proceeds also marked for artists — now includes a way for people to make another form of artistic alteration: a graffiti stencil version of the phrase.

-Note: Update: This story has been updated with comment from Jason Scott Kofke.
+And, he said, “I did have some ideas on a new sign I will run by Spruill.
+It will not involve hearts, though.”